Langdock/assignment/README.md

 - Use the provided repository as your starting point.
 - You can import additional libraries if needed.
 - You should use the OpenAI SDK for the interactions with the LLM.
+> Note: You will need an OpenAI API Key to consume the OpenAI models.
+If you don't have one / can't / don't want to set up an account with OpenAI, please reach out to us and we will provide you with an API key.
+Generally, make sure to use a cheap model in development (eg. GPT-4o-mini).

 ## Evaluation Criteria